atet/godot/README.md

 **You must always initially open your Godot C# files by opening the project folder from VSCode and not from a C# script within Godot for Intellisense to work properly**

 1. `File` → `Open Folder...` → Navigate to top-level folder of Godot project
-2. Now you can open C# scripts from VSCode or Godot with no issue
+2. Now you can open C# scripts from either VSCode or within Godot

-Intellisense should be fully enabled in VSCode:
+Intellisense should now be fully enabled in VSCode:

 [![.img/fig5_vscode_intellisense.jpg](.img/fig5_vscode_intellisense.jpg)](#nolink)